Hawaii Sales Tax

 The GET applies to all retail sales of tangible personal property and services, with few exceptions.
 These exceptions include prescription drugs in some instances, as well as some medical devices, and all sales to the federal government are exempt.
 Overall, though, any item purchased at retail is subject to a GET charge being added to it.

 If you apply by mail, you should receive your license in the mail in 10-15 days.
-If you apply online, you’ll receive an email containing you license number 3-5 days after making your submission.
+If you apply online, you’ll receive an email containing your license number 3-5 days after making your submission.
 A physical license will arrive in the mail shortly thereafter.
 At the time that you apply, your filing frequency will be assigned based on your estimated annual tax liability.
 If this amount changes, however, you must modify your filing frequency by first notifying the state and then filing the appropriate return.

-In general, you will file your GET returns on a semi-annual basis if your annual tax liability is $2,000 or less.
+In general, you will file your GET returns on a semi-annual basis if your annual tax compliance liability is $2,000 or less.
 If you have an annual tax liability of between $2,000 and $4,000, you will file quarterly, and an annual liability of over $4,000 will mean you are assigned monthly filing status.
-You can file your returns online through the state website or by mail.
+You can file your returns online through the state tax website or by mail.

 Regardless of your method of filing or your filing frequency, your GET returns will be due on the 20th of the month following the close of the period in question.
 For annual filers, that will mean a due date of January 20th of the following year.
 If the due date falls on a weekend or holiday, it is pushed back to the next business day.